marcelpetrick/DevNotes/BeenThereSeenThat/20230606_AI_Ethics_Regulation_Meetup_nr1/README.md

 * Why does a company need an EU AI Act Impact Assessment?
 ![](img06.jpg)
 * see the four different risk levels of AI developers
-* TODO: map AI risks tailored to the company; and provide an report
+* TODO: map AI risks tailored to the company; and provide a report
 * case study: Diabetes patient
 ![](img07.jpg)
 ![](img08.jpg)